 For further information on Corps Jurisdiction, please visit any of our related pages to the right.
 Information on how to request JD related services can be found on our Apply for a permit or JD page to the right.

 Two federal statutes mandate the Corps jurisdiction over navigable waterways and adjacent wetlands.
 These are Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Clean Water Act.
 Section 10 of the Rivers and Harbors Act of 1899 to all navigable waters of the United States and Section 404 of the Clean Water Act applies to all waters including wetlands that have sufficient nexus to interstate commerce.
 The diagram below illustrates the lateral limit where Section 10 and Section 404 apply.

-The Corps has two approaches to complete a jurisdictional determination (JD) for the purpose of establishing jurisdiction pursuant to Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) and Section 404 of the Clean Water Act (33 USC 1344).
-The two types of JDs are Preliminary and Approved JDs.
+Savannah District has three approaches to complete a jurisdictional determination (JD) for the purpose of establishing jurisdiction pursuant to Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) and Section 404 of the Clean Water Act (33 USC 1344): An Aquatic Resources Delineation Review (ARDR), a Preliminary JD and an Approved JD.